-The above describes the treatment of tumours (lesions), cryotherapy can also treat glaucoma, which is a build up of intraocular pressure within the eyeball.
+The above describes the treatment of tumours (lesions); cryotherapy can also treat glaucoma, which is a build-up of intraocular pressure within the eyeball.
 The eye contains a transparent jelly-like fluid known as intraocular fluid or aqueous humour, which maintains the shape spherical shape of the eye and nourishes the tissues within the eye.

-The ciliary body is constantly producing intraocular fluid.
+The ciliary body is continually producing intraocular fluid.
 It drains away at the angle where the iris and cornea meet, exiting via a series of drainage canals (trabecular meshwork) and is reabsorbed into the bloodstream.
 This fluid in/fluid out should occur at the same rate, to keep pressure within the eye stable.